fredlund/shared_resources_erlang/README.md

 ### What is in this repository? ###

 * The toolbox, which provides a generic (but inefficient) implementation of a shared resource specification, and a testing framework for systematically testing an implementation of a shared resource.
-* A number of example shared resource specifications and implementations, a multibuffer, a robot warehouse, a publish-and-subscribe system, and mergesort.
+* A number of example shared resource specifications and implementations, including a multibuffer, a robot warehouse, a publish-and-subscribe system, and mergesort.

 ### Requirements ###